dvdoug/StringStream/README.md

 Requirements
 ------------

-* PHP 5.3 or higher (it should work on any PHP5, but has not been tested on earlier versions)
+* PHP 5.3 or higher

 License
 -------